-The Creighton University School of Law will consider for admission applicants who have completed at least three-fourths of the college work required for the bachelor's degree in an accredited college.
-In the College of Business Administration 96 semester hours are three-fourths of the total required for the bachelor's degree.
+The Creighton University School of Law will consider for admission applicants who have completed at least three-fourths of the college work required for the bachelor's degree in the College of Business Administration.
+Ninety-six semester hours are threefourths of the total required for a degree from the College of Business Administration.